 Dr. Chang will also be the keynote speaker at the London Family Court Clinic’s Annual General Meeting the evening of September 20.
 More details about the Annual General Meeting to come

-This event is co-sponsored by the London Family Court Clinic, and the School of Social Work - King’s University College at Western University.
+This event is hosted by the London Family Court Clinic, and the School of Social Work - King’s University College at Western University.

 Proudly sponsored by: